hschellman/merge-utils-test/_sources/Notes.rst.txt

 Notes on sphinx
 ---------------

-This was my first sphinx project.
+This was my second sphinx project.

 I started with the https://www.sphinx-doc.org/en/master/tutorial/getting-started.html tutorial so I have a similar structure.

-I used the napoleon theme that Igor Mandrichenko used from https://metacat.readthedocs.io/en/latest/
+I used the nature theme that Igor Mandrichenko used from https://metacat.readthedocs.io/en/latest/

 rst format
 **********